Bengal War: Hostilities

-After the defeat of British forces at the battle, command was put under the command of Major Thomas Adams who began the campaign on July 2nd, the first major engagement of the campaign was at Katwa.
-At the onset, Qasim had numerical superiority and superior artillery, led by Gurgin Khan, though it was fraught with internal strife and the column that engaged Liuetenant Glenn's force near the British camp of Agradwip on the morning of the 17th was considerably smaller and led by a band of cavalry irregulars, who after hours of fighting were defeated by the British who continued to press towards the fort at Katwa, which surrendered with feeble resistance.
+After the defeat of British forces at the battle, command was put under the command of Major Thomas Adams, who began the campaign on 2 July.
+The first major engagement of the campaign was at Katwa.
+At the onset, Qasim had numerical superiority and superior artillery, led by Gurgin Khan, though it was fraught with internal strife, and the column that engaged Lieutenant Glenn's force near the British camp of Agradwip on the morning of the 17th was considerably smaller and led by a band of cavalry irregulars, who, after hours of fighting, were defeated by the British, who continued to press towards the fort at Katwa, which surrendered with feeble resistance.